Most Famous Badminton Logos

 Logo Badminton Oceania

-The emblem of Badminton Oceania is executed in ocean colors, reflecting the specifics and geographic location of the region, which unites Australia, New Zealand, and the Pacific islands.
-The shuttlecock design resembles water splashes or waves, matching Oceania’s natural style.
-The font is soft, expressing the Pacific region’s character and the friendly sporting atmosphere typical of tournaments and events organized by the federation.
+The emblem of Badminton Oceania is executed in ocean colors, reflecting the region’s specific geography and the countries that unite it: Australia, New Zealand, and the Pacific islands.
+The shuttlecock design resembles splashes of water or waves, matching Oceania’s natural style.
+The font is soft, expressing the Pacific region’s character and the friendly sporting atmosphere typical of the federation’s tournaments and events.

 Macau Open Badminton